-Grading: For most lab activities in this course (Labs 2 through 14), we will choose a sample of questions to grade for correctness.
+Grading: For most lab activities in this course (Labs 2 through 13), we will choose a sample of questions to grade for correctness.
 Half of your lab activity grade (5 points) will be based on the questions we choose to grade for correctness, and the other half (5 points) will be based on completeness.
 Thus, even if you answer all questions on the lab activity, you may not get full credit if you have not followed directions, or if some of your answers are incorrect.
 It is for this reason that you need to ask question as you are working on these assignments so we can help you earn as much credit as possible!
 The teaching assistants will grade your lab activities and you can generally expect feedback within 7 days.

-Keep in mind that we do attempt to provide detailed feedback on each of your lab activities.
+Keep in mind that we attempt to provide detailed feedback on each of your lab activities so you know what you missed and why.
 It is up to you to look carefully through that feedback and ask questions if you have concerns.
-Further, if you get full credit on a lab activity, this only means that you completed the activity and did well on the questions we selected to grade.
-You might have missed other, non-graded questions.
-For this reason, it's extremely important to look through the lab answer keys which will be posted by noon the Saturday after the lab deadline.
-You might see questions (graded or non-graded) from the labs on your exams!
+Further, if you get full credit on a lab activity, this only means that you completed the activity and did well on the questions we selected to grade; you might have missed other, non-graded questions.
+For this reason, it's extremely important to look through the lab answer keys.
+It's very probable that you will see questions (graded or non-graded) from the lab activities on your exams!

 Clarification about Lab Activity #1: Your first lab activity is a 20-item, multiple-choice quiz about the syllabus.
+(SPOILER ALERT: All answers to this quiz can be found in this syllabus! ⊚).
 You can find the quiz by going to the Week 1 link on the homepage and reading through the Week 1 Overview, or by clicking on the Quizzes link on the left side of the screen.
-You will have one attempt at taking the syllabus quiz, and you will get credit for each question you get right on this quiz.
-You can take as much time as you need to complete the syllabus quiz, provided that you submit your quiz no later than Friday, August 23rd, at 11:55 p.m.
+You will have one attempt at taking the syllabus quiz, and you will get credit for each question that is correctly answered.
+You can take as much time as you need to complete the syllabus quiz, provided that you submit your quiz no later than Friday, January 10th, by 11:55 p.m.
 We strongly encourage you to carefully read through this syllabus (or have it handy) before taking the syllabus quiz, and to take time to explore the course website, just to ensure that you get the highest grade possible.
-If it helps, we do have the Syllabus Quiz questions saved in PDF format (for you to look at and answer before submitting your answers through the Carmen quizzes tool).
+If it helps, we do have the Syllabus Quiz questions saved in PDF format (for you to look at and answer before submitting your answers through the Carmen quiz tool).
 You can find a PDF copy of the questions when you click on the link for the Syllabus Quiz, or by going to the Week 1 Overview.
 We encourage you to complete the syllabus quiz as early as you can during the semester.
 In addition to completing a syllabus quiz, we will also be asking you to complete a Pre-course Assessment during Week 1.
 We do not anticipate this will take a lot of time, but it's important for you to complete this since it will help us better tailor our instruction in the course.